Q: What is Amazon SWF?

 In Amazon SWF, tasks represent invocations of logical steps in applications.
 Tasks are processed by workers which are programs that interact with Amazon SWF to get tasks, process them, and return their results.
 A worker implements an application processing step.
 You can build workers in different programming languages and even reuse existing components to quickly create the worker.
 For example, you can use cloud services, enterprise applications, legacy systems, and even simple scripts to implement workers.
 By independently controlling the number of workers for processing each type of task, you can control the throughput of your application efficiently.

 To coordinate the application execution across workers, you write a program called the decider in your choice of programming language.
 The separation of processing steps and their coordination makes it possible to manage your application in a controlled manner and give you the flexibility to deploy, run, scale and update them independently.
-You can choose to deploy workers and deciders either in the cloud (e.g. Amazon EC2) or on machines behind corporate firewalls.
+You can choose to deploy workers and deciders either in the cloud (e.g. Amazon EC2 or Lambda) or on machines behind corporate firewalls.
 Because of the decoupling of workers and deciders, your business logic can be dynamic and you application can be quickly updated to accommodate new requirements.
 For example, you can remove, skip, or retry tasks and create new application flows simply by changing the decider.

 By implementing workers and deciders, you focus on your differentiated application logic as it pertains to performing the actual processing steps and coordinating them.
 Amazon SWF handles the underlying details such as storing tasks until they can be assigned, monitoring assigned tasks, and providing consistent information on their completion.
 Amazon SWF also provides ongoing visibility at the level of each task through APIs and a console.